Void-Fairy/rock_paper_scissors/PLAN.md

 # Logic Computer Choice
-  Function _getComputerChoice_ determines the choice of the computer _getComputerChoice_ returns "rock", "paper" or "scissors" at random
+  Function _getComputerChoice_ generates a random number between 1 and 9 for later use number gets saved in variable _computerChoice_

 # Logic Human Choice
-  Function _getHumanChoice_ determines choice of the player _getHumanChoice_ prompts the player to enter text prompt contains text message with instructions to the player
+  Function _getHumanChoice_ determines choice of the player _getHumanChoice_ prompts the player to enter text prompt contains text message with instructions to the player _getHumanChoice_ turns choice of player into a variable named _humanChoice_

 # Score Computer
   variable _humanScore_ gets defined as 0